badlogic/paperbots/README.md

 The type of a parameter is also important for the computer to know when it executes our program.
 So far, we've only seen data of the type `number`.
 But computers can of course work with different types of data, like text, or images.
 If we pass data of an incorrect type to a function expecting a different type, the computer will tell us that we have an error in our program!
 Programmers are forgetful creatures, and its nice to have the computer alert us if we made a silly error.
 Specifying the types of our parameters helps the computer help us!

 When we call the function in our program, we do not care about parameter names and data types anymore, but just want to specify the values we want to pass to the function.
 The computer already knows the types of parameters from the specification, so we don't need to repeat them.
 All it needs to perform the data type check for each parameter are the values we pass to the function in question!

+> Note: the syntax for function specifications and function calls we use in Papyrus can be found in many other programming languages as well.
+However, some programming languages might choose a different syntax.
+No worries, the general concepts are the same!

 ### Solving the puzzle
 With the `print(value: number)` function, our robot can finally communicate with the outside world, albeit in a very limited way.
 Let's put on our computational thinking hat and solve this quest.